OpenC3/docs.openc3.com/_docs_v5/1_getting_started/installation.md

 title: Installation
 ---

-## Installing OpenC3
+## Installing OpenC3 COSMOS

-The following sections describe how to get OpenC3 installed on various operating systems.
-This document should help you setup you host machine to allow you to have a running version of OpenC3 in no time.
+The following sections describe how to get OpenC3 COSMOS installed on various operating systems.
+This document should help you setup you host machine to allow you to have a running version of COSMOS in no time.

-## Installing OpenC3 on Host Machines
+## Installing OpenC3 COSMOS on Host Machines

 ### PREQREQUISITES